Post DHT 11 Data with Push Button

 After uploading the programme, you can view the serial monitor to debug the programme.
 The serial monitor icon is shown in the following image.

-Set the serial baudrate to 115200 and select BothNL & CR.
+Set the serial baud rate to 115200 and select BothNL & CR.
 The result will look like the following image.

 Make sure the serial baud rate matches the value defined in the programme code.
 If the serial baud rate is not the same between the programme code and the serial monitor, the ASCII characters will not be read properly.